Sachdev-Ye-Kitaev circuits for braiding and charging Majorana zero modes

 Turning to the implementation of our model in Majorana devices, we sketch the building blocks in Fig.~\ref{fig:setup}(b): $4 \lfloor k/4 \rfloor$ of the $k$ Majorana zero modes are distributed over $\lfloor k/4 \rfloor$ superconducting islands, with each island hosting four Majoranas.
 The Majorana wave functions have exponentially small overlap, hence bilinear contributions to the energy can be neglected.
 By adjusting the coupling (e.g., via Josephson junctions~\cite{Shnirman:1997iy,Makhlin:2001ba,Koch:2007gz,Schreier:2008gs,Nazarov:2009cm,Fu:2010ho,Xu:2010kb}) of island $i$ to a superconducting reservoir, one can switch between two regimes: (i) strong coupling, where charging effects are absent hence the island Hamiltonian is zero and (ii) weak coupling, where the island Hamiltonian depends only on the island fermion parity with a splitting energy $E_i$~\footnote{See Ref.~\cite{vanHeck:2012bp} for an expression of $E_i$ in terms of characteristic gate voltage, charging and Josephson energy of the island.}.
 By operating in the weak coupling regime for time $t_i$, island $i$ undergoes time evolution

 where the dimensionless coupling $J_{i} = t_{i} E_i$.

 We generate $\pi_j$ via random braids~\cite{Alicea:2012hz,Yang:2019il}.
-Using a suitable braid operator $R_j$, acting as $ R_j \gamma_{\pi_{j-1} (i)} R_j^\dagger = s_{j,i} \gamma_{\pi_j (i)}$, we can permute all indices $\pi_{j-1} (i) \to \pi_j (i)$.
-(Here $s_{j,i} = \pm 1$, depending on the details of the braid $R_j$~\footnote{For example, exchanging the indices $i$ and $i'$ can be implemented by either clockwise or anticlockwise braids, resulting in opposite signs.}.)
+A suitable braid operator $R_j$, acting as $ R_j \gamma_{\pi_{j-1} (i)} R_j^\dagger = s_{j,i} \gamma_{\pi_j (i)}$, permutes indices as $\pi_{j-1} (i) \to \pi_j (i)$.
+(Here $s_{j,i} = \pm 1$, depending on the details of the braid $R_j$~\footnote{For example, the indices $i$ and $i'$ can be exchanged by either clockwise or anticlockwise braids, resulting in opposite signs.}.)
 While $R_j$ is in general nonlocal, it can be built from nearest-neighbor braids, e.g., using the bubble sort algorithm~\cite{OBrien:2018dx}.
 [This achieves any $\pi_j$ in at most $O(k^2)$ steps.]
 By changing the gate times $t_i \to t_{j,i}$ after each braiding we get the random couplings $J_{j,i}$.
 We can thus implement $f_j$ and hence $\mathcal{F}_n$ using Majorana islands.

 This implementation uses digital and analog ingredients each to their advantages: The digital ingredients, i.e., the braids, are topologically protected~\cite{Alicea:2012hz}.
-The $u_i$, in contrast, do not have a digital implementation that is topologically protected, and even their approximate digital synthesis would come with overhead~\cite{Nielsen:2010ga,Campbell:2017bq,OBrien:2018dx}.
+The $u_i$, in contrast, do not have a topologically protected digital implementation, and even their approximate digital synthesis would come with overhead~\cite{Nielsen:2010ga,Campbell:2017bq,OBrien:2018dx}.
 These are thus best suited as analog ingredients.
 Their analog nature notwithstanding, we emphasize that $J_i$ need not match any fine-tuned value; the only requirement to generate $\mathcal{F}_n$ is that the $J_i$ be reproducible.

 Our protocol for measuring dynamical correlations (Fig.~\ref{fig:correlation_protocol}) implements global quenches from certain initial states.
 We focus on initial states of the form $\Upsilon_a \ket{\Omega}$ where $\Upsilon_a $ is a Majorana monomial and $\ket{\Omega}$ is the fermionic vacuum.
 (Our protocol directly generalizes to other initial states; our choice is motivated by capabilities in Majorana devices.)
 Starting from such product states, we quench the system by evolving with the interaction-only operator $\mathcal{F}_n$.
 The resulting overlaps, for example